-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they’re actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+Nominate your favorite blog by emailing us at email@example.com!

 Run Eat Repeat

 Monica Olivas is a holistic health coach and certified running coach.
 And as the blog name implies, she loves to run and eat!
 Running helped her shed 20 pounds, and she’s since competed in 50 half-marathons and 30 marathons.
 Run Eat Repeat has giveaways for runners, tips for improving distance, and all kinds of healthy, delicious recipe ideas to fuel your next run.
 Visit the blog.

 In 2010, Kelly decided it was time to make a change.
 So she started blogging about losing weight.
 She credits the bulk of her weight loss in those early years to Jenny Craig.
 Today, she writes about how she manages to keep the weight off.
 No Thanks to Cake is full of healthy recipes that are sure to make your mouth water.
 There’s also plenty of inspiration for people starting out on their own weight loss journey.
 Visit the blog.